 Milk is comprised of several compounds, primarily fat, protein, and sugar.
 The protein in milk is normally suspended in a colloidal solution, which means that the small protein molecules float around freely and independently.
 These floating protein molecules refract light and give milk its white appearance.
 Normally these protein molecules repel each other, allowing them to float about without clumping, but when the pH of their solution changes, they can suddenly attract one another and form clumps.
 This is exactly what happens when milk curdles.
 As the pH drops and becomes more acidic, the protein (casein) molecules attract one another and become "curdles" floating in a solution of translucent whey.
 This clumping reaction happens more swiftly at warmer temperatures than it does at cold temperatures.

 All milk, even pasteurized milk, contains bacteria.
 As bacteria go about happily with their lives, they eat the natural sugars in milk, called lactose.
 As they digest lactose, a number of byproducts are created, including lactic acid.
 When the amount of lactic acid in the milk begins to increase, the pH drops and the casein molecules begin to clump.
 The high levels of lactic acid are also what give spoiled milk its characteristically sour smell.

 Lemon Juice or Vinegar

 It's not uncommon for recipes to call for lemon juice or vinegar to be added to milk.
-In fact, lemon juice and vinegar can be added to milk as a substitute for buttermilk in many recipes.
+Lemon juice and vinegar can be added to milk as a substitute for buttermilk in many recipes.
 So why does this not cause the milk to curdle?
 As with many chemical reactions, temperature controls the rate at which the reaction occurs.
 When adding lemon juice or vinegar to hot milk, it will curdle almost immediately, but adding it to cold milk will not produce a reaction for quite some time.